Biswas57/chiron/vm_deployment.md

 ## Initial Setup and Prerequisites

 ### 0. Set up VM on Prism Element
 Create a VM on an SSD/NVMe cluster with at least 300GB of disk, 200GB of RAM and as much CPUs as possible.
+At least 100GHz worth of CPU is recommended for acceptable performance.

 Configure your VM with a static IP address, IP gateway, Name Server and Netmask.